Katie Lee Bunting, MScOT, BSc, Reg. OT(BC)

 Research

-I am interested in understanding how an occupational perspective is taught and evaluated, the use of non-traditional pedagogies in fostering deep learning in occupational therapy education, and centering relationship in teaching.
+I am interested in understanding how an occupational perspective is taught and evaluated, the use of non-traditional pedagogies in fostering deep learning in occupational therapy education, and centring relationship in teaching.

 Teaching